 Yes.
 Fat located in any area of the body, and especially the abdomen, hips, and under the chin is often resistant to diet or exercise.
 Similarly, after pregnancy, the fat on the abdomen and hips may persist despite concerted efforts at dieting and exercising.

 Yes.
 Localized accumulations of fat are often inherited and frequently impossible to eliminate by exercise or dieting.
 After the age of 30, an individual often gains fat according to a genetically predetermined pattern.
-For these people, liposuction is literally a dream come true.
+For these people, liposuction in Mumbai is literally a dream come true.
 Liposuction is the only realist means of significantly changing the body’s silhouette.
 In effect, liposuction is equivalent to being able to focus the effects of dieting to specific areas of the body.

 The total number of fat cells in the human body does increase when a person gains a large amount of weight.
 The normal small daily or weekly fluctuations in a person’s weight are usually associated with an incremental increase or decrease in the average size of the individual’s fat cells.
 However, there is a maximum size to which fat cells can grow.
 With significant weight gain new fat cells are created from fibroblasts.
 On the other hand, when a patient loses a substantial amount of weight by dieting, the fat cells simply shrink in size but do not necessarily diminish in number.
 Thus, if liposuction is done on a patient who had previously been obese but who had lost a considerable amount of weight by the time of liposuction , then the surgeon will typically need to remove the same number of fat cells as if the person had remained obese.